 Docked oil rigs spend large sums on diesel power generation and normally represent major local CO2 and NOx emissions, when parked at Norwegian yards.
 However vessels visiting Coast Centre Base in Norway now win huge power savings thanks to a shore supply system developed and delivered by SEC and Frekvensomformer.no.

-The shore power system is a popular choice amongst vessels harbored at CCB.
+The shore power system is a popular choice among vessels harbored at CCB.
 It offers very competitive power prices, as well as the benefits of the fuel savings.
 Norway enjoys very low electricity prices due to its large hydroelectric power stations.
 This helps to make the shore power system an attractive alternative to diesel generators, even in periods where fuel prices are low.

 Trial before purchase